Robofield/Pepper/app-launcher-uts/README.md

    To install this app-launcher, follow the same procedure as installing any application:
    1. Connect the Pepper to you laptop via Ethernet.
    2. Open Choregraphe and configure your robot.
-   3. Open the app-launcher project and run `package and install curreint project to the robot`.
+   3. Open the app-launcher project and run `package and install current project to the robot`.

    This will automatically execute the service.
 If this app-launcher service is not executed, it may be due to the Pepper already running other services or experiencing conflicts.
 In such cases, diagnose for any conflicting services using Pepper shell.